EdgarasMon/EdgarasMon/README.md

 - 👋 Hi, I’m Edgaras
 - 👀 I’m interested in front-end development
-- 🌱 I’m currently learning React, MongoDB.
+- 🌱 I’m currently learning React, MongoDB, clean code writing.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...